Skip to main content

 Arrival

 Two kinds of emotions grow in people with distance.
-One, when they cannot wait to reunite again and count the days to it, and second when they are so used to the distance that they are often comfortable without each other.
+One, when they cannot wait to reunite again and count the days to it, and second, when they are so used to the distance that they are often comfortable without each other.
 The moment Ishaan Dev’s eyes fell on the entrance of the inner palace, amidst the welcome his queen arranged for him, he knew he was counting days to see them again.
 Seeing Maharani Priyambada’s figure on the threshold with little Mrityunjoy wiggling in her arms, Maharaja Ishaan Dev not only felt overwhelmed but also realised that he had been away for several months.
-Mrityunjoy not only looked bigger he even appeared different.
+Mrityunjoy not only looked bigger, but he also appeared different.
 When he was just a month old and everyone around them used to say he looked like his mother, Ishaan Dev could never figure it out.
-That day when both mother and child stood at the threshold, their wide eager eyes looking for him, he could sense the familiarity between them.
-Ishaan Dev walked up to the threshold, with a smile as Priyambada appeared teary.
+That day, when both mother and child stood at the threshold, their wide, eager eyes looking for him, he could sense the familiarity between them.
+Ishaan Dev walked up to the threshold with a smile as Priyambada appeared teary.
 Mrityunjoy looked up at his face, observing keenly, unsure of whether to smile or not.

 “Are you well?”
 He managed to ask as she nodded in silence.
-The moment Mrityunjoy heard him speak he extended his arms to his father, almost jumping off his mother’s grip as the ladies smiled.
-Ishaan Dev took him in his arms, as the child’s soft hands landed on his nose, face and stubble and then got attracted by his jewellery Ishaan Dev smiled, observing his boy.
+The moment Mrityunjoy heard him speak, he extended his arms to his father, almost jumping out of his mother’s grip as the ladies smiled.
+Ishaan Dev took him in his arms, as the child’s soft hands landed on his nose, face and stubble and then got attracted by his jewellery.
+Ishaan Dev smiled, observing his boy.

 Maharani Trinayani Devi looked up at the maid who arrived at the cell with some sweets.

 “It is the Maharani’s order to distribute sweets on the arrival of the prince.”
 Trinayani Devi eyed the sweets and wondered if the timing was cursed.
-Just when she was establishing her influence on Sumedha slowly and steadily, she would be focussed elsewhere and politics would be the last of her concerns.
+Just when she was establishing her influence on Sumedha slowly and steadily, she would be focused elsewhere, and politics would be the last of her concerns.
 Trinayani Devi sat down on the edge of the tattered bedding she slept on.
 She wondered if Meendeep could somehow get a clue of the attack or if Ishaan could be summoned for help.
-But how could she from behind the iron cage be of any help to him?
+But how could she, from behind the iron cage, be of any help to him?
 Trinayani Devi’s eyes were moist.
-She could never see her grandchild; never know him.
-Would she breathe her last in this very damp cold dark room or she could see the light of day again?
+She could never see her grandchild; she never knew him.
+Would she breathe her last in this very damp, cold, dark room, or could she see the light of day again?

 Mandakini was pacing her room, rather restlessly.
-It had been hours since her nephew had been back in the palace and she was not summoned.
+It had been hours since her nephew had been back in the palace, and she had not been summoned.
 Had Priyambada not told him about her?
 How could she meet him?
-She had sent out her maid to ask around whether she could have an audience with him but she came back with a sly smile as she mouthed, “The king is in his chambers with the queen ever since he arrived home.
+She had sent out her maid to ask around whether she could have an audience with him, but she came back with a sly smile as she mouthed, “The king has been in his chambers with the queen ever since he arrived home.
 They are not to be disturbed.”
-Mandakini looked a little awkward as the maid went about her work and she sat down on the edge of her bed wondering that once again in her own selfish agenda, she had forgotten that Ishaan Dev’s priorities lay elsewhere.
-Her finding it hard to accept that a king prioritized his queen had once led to a loop of events she never wanted to repeat.
-She wouldn’t fall back to her patterns again.
+Mandakini looked a little awkward as the maid went about her work, and she sat down on the edge of her bed, wondering that once again, in her own selfish agenda, she had forgotten that Ishaan Dev’s priorities lay elsewhere.
+Her finding it hard to accept that a king prioritised his queen had once led to a loop of events she never wanted to repeat.
+She wouldn’t fall back into her patterns again.
 She needed Ishaan Dev, Neelambargarh and Priyambada.
-For herself, Suryapali and the queen in prison.
+For herself, Suryapali and the queen are in prison.
 And to ensure Shivanandan’s safety.

 “She came to meet me.
 Before…” Priyambada’s brows narrowed as her mouth opened.
 But no words came out of it.
 Ishaan Dev was unsure of whether Priyambada liked the information he had kept from her after all.